Oussamael9/Seoul-Bike-Sharing/README.md

 - Find the Seoul Bike Sharing Demand notebook SeoulBikePrediction.ipynb

-- The air_pollution_seoul.ipynb notebook as been created for the purpose of adding a feature to our model
+- The air_pollution_seoul.ipynb notebook as been created for the purpose of adding a feature to our model.

 - Find more info in SeoulBikeSharingDemand.pdf